Kefuri/MakersBnB/README.md

 As a user,
 so that I can’t do illegal things,
-I want to only be able to visit functional pages if i'm logged in.
+I want to only be able to visit the site's pages if i'm logged in.

 As a user who wants to book,
 so that I can have a fantastic night away,